 Being asynchronous, and our group being distributed across the world on various timezones, I was initially sceptical that I'd get to know other people at all.
 But the check-ins, and how folks embraced the sharing around what worked for them in a given week, what the challenges were, and how that might modify their next set of goals - all that helped in learning about others and their approaches, personalities, and priorities.
 It was a wonderful revelation.
 There was capacity for commenting on each others' check-ins and progress and that's where a lot of the bonding happened.

 So, there you have a few ideas for finding or creating the kind of writing companionship that you're after.
 Writing with a group can make a huge difference to how much you achieve, and it's usually a great way to get to know new and existing colleagues better without any big 'I am networking' vibes.

 Tseen created and manages the Research Whisperer with Jonathan O'Donnell.
-She's on Mastodon at @firstname.lastname@example.org and not really on Twitter at @tseenster.
+She's on too many social media platforms as @tseenster.